EttusResearch/refarch-multich/README.md

 ## Documentation

+For getting started assistance, check out the User Manual located at the [Knowledge Base](http://kb.ettus.com/).
 For technical documentation related to USRP™ hardware or UHD system design, check out the [UHD and USRP Manual](http://files.ettus.com/manual/).
-That is where you can find [Installation Instructions](http://files.ettus.com/manual/page_install.html), help on how to [build UHD from source](http://files.ettus.com/manual/page_build_guide.html) on different platforms, development guidelines and reference documentation as well as device usage guidance.

-Additionally, be sure to check out the Ettus Research [FAQ](https://kb.ettus.com/Technical_FAQ), and the [Knowledge Base](http://kb.ettus.com/) for useful application notes and tutorials.

 ## OS Support

-refarch-multich is primarily developed and tested on Linux Ubuntu 20.04 version.
-Other operating systems will most likely work, too, but have not been tested and are not officially supported.
+refarch-multich is developed and tested on Linux Ubuntu 20.04 version.
+We have not tested and are not officially supporting other operating systems or versions but if UHD is able to be built on your system this architecture will likely work.

 ## Applications

 rearch-multich can be used to build stand-alone Radar and EW Research testbeds with USRP™ hardware, or with third-party applications.
 Some common use-cases for the framework are

+- Cognative Radar Testbed
+- Antenna Array
+- Beamforming Algorithms
--
+- Waveform Testing

 ## Directories